MaxPiLab/handson-iot-raspberrypi/doc/raspbian_install.md

 # How to Install RASPBIAN for your Raspberry Pi

-Raspbian is the Foundation’s official supported operating system for all models of the Raspberry Pi.It's called Raspbian because it's a portmanteau of Raspberry and **Debian**(a Linux distribution).It's the best choice for general use.
+Raspbian is the Foundation’s official supported operating system for all models of the Raspberry Pi.
+It's called Raspbian because it's a portmanteau of Raspberry and **Debian** (a Linux distribution).
+It's the best choice for general use.

 Raspbian comes pre-installed with plenty of software for education, programming and general use.
 It has **Python, Scratch, Sonic Pi, Java, Mathematica** and more.

-You can install it with <a href="https://www.raspberrypi.org/downloads/noobs/">NOOBS</a> (just installer for Raspbian), or you can write a Raspbian image directly.
+You can install it with <a href="https://www.raspberrypi.org/downloads/noobs/"> NOOBS </a> (just installer for Raspbian), or you can write a Raspbian image directly.

-## 1.)
-Installing from NOOBS

-## 2.)
-Installing Raspbian directly
+Here, are the steps to install Raspbian directly

 ### Download the image

-Download <a href="https://www.raspberrypi.org/downloads/raspbian/">Raspbian image</a>directly.
+Download <a href="https://www.raspberrypi.org/downloads/raspbian/">Raspbian image</a> directly.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/35935951/36966202-03e62d02-2082-11e8-958e-f02d2826e1fe.png">